In the world of entrepreneurship and the creator economy, a few big names take the (literal) stage more often than others.

 One such entrepreneur is Gary Vaynerchuk (also known as Gary Vee).

-Gary Vaynerchuk's Best Business Advice: Document, Don't Create
+Gary Vaynerchuk's Best Business Advice for Creators: Document, Don't Create

 Gary Vee knows exactly how to draw in audiences.

 He keeps people on the edge of their seats as he delivers real world practical application strategies for success.

 In fact, he is so well known that most of the folks who clicked on this blog did so simply because his photo was on the thumbnail (and rightfully so).